 His family acknowledges and thanks his special care-givers at Clay Gardens Place and Hospice of Central Ohio.
 At Kermit’s request, no calling hours or services will be held.
 Instead of sending flowers, please give a donation in memory of Kermit to Hospice of Central Ohio, 2269 Cherry Valley Road, Newark, OH 43055 or the Meadow Farm United Methodist Church, 6015 Coopermill Road, Zanesville, OH 43701.

-To send flowers to Kermit's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kermit "Smoke" Sprankle, please visit our floral store.